Target Q2 sales fall on muted spending, Pride month backlash, and it cuts profit outlook for 2023

 Target also faced a unique problem during the most recent quarter, becoming one of the companies that was targeted for its LGBTQ+ support, in particular, its displays of Pride Month merchandise.
 It pulled some items in particular regions and made other changes after encountering hostility from some customers who confronted workers and tipped over displays.
 Company executives said this week that it couldn’t tease out how much the negative reaction had on its business, but once it made the changes, those incidents subsided.
 Overall sales improved in July from June.

-Cornell said that the company has learned from the backlash and said it will be more thoughtful in merchandise offerings for its heritage months, which celebrate various ethnic and marginalized groups.
+Cornell said the company has learned from the backlash and that it will be more thoughtful in merchandise offerings for its heritage months, which celebrate various ethnic and marginalized groups.
+Target said it will have a slightly more focused assortment and will reconsider the mix of its own and national brands with its external partners.

 Target earned $835 million, or $1.80 per share, in the quarter that ended July 29.
 That compares with $183 million, or 39 cent per share, in the year-ago period.